-Greater Wellington, through Port Investments Ltd (PIL), owns 76.9% of CentrePort.
+The Council, through Port Investments Ltd (PIL), owns 76.9% of CentrePort.
 CentrePort operates under the Port Companies Act 1988.
 It is not a CCTO under the Local Government Act 2002.

-PIL, along with the other shareholder in CentrePort, is responsible for appointing the board of directors who, in turn, are responsible for the operation of the company.
+PIL, along with the other shareholder in CentrePort, is responsible for appointing the Board of Directors who, in turn, are responsible for the operation of the company.
 Any major transactions, as defined in the company's constitution or the Companies Act 1993, require the approval of the shareholders.
 PIL, as a shareholder, has input into CentrePort's statement of corporate intent and constitution and receives regular reports and briefings.

-Greater Wellington manages risk associated with CentrePort by:
+The Council manages risk associated with CentrePort by:

-- Appointing suitably qualified external directors - Appointing of Greater Wellington's CFO as reporting officer for Greater Wellington in respect of CentrePort - The Council receiving formal briefings and reports twice a year - The CFO receiving quarterly briefings and monthly reports - Providing input into CentrePort's statement of corporate intent.
+- Appointing suitably qualified external directors - Appointing of the Council's CFO as reporting officer for the Council in respect of CentrePort - The Council receiving formal briefings and reports twice a year - The CFO receiving quarterly briefings and monthly reports - Providing input into CentrePort's Statement of Corporate Intent.

-(b) Forestry investments
+Forestry investments

-Greater Wellington has investments in forestry which are managed on a commercial basis, but also minimise soil erosion and water sedimentation (for land which is held for water catchment purposes).
-Harvesting is on a sustainable yield basis.
+The Council has investments in forestry which are managed on a commercial basis, but also minimise soil erosion and water sedimentation (for land which is held for water catchment purposes).
+The Council has sold its cutting rights to its forestry investments for a period of up to 60 years.